Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups

-\begin{definition} A smooth simplicial set whose underlying simplicial set is a Kan complex will be called a \textbf{\emph{smooth Kan complex}}. \end{definition} Let $Sing^{sm}(Y)$ denote the simplicial set of smooth singular simplices in $Y$ \footnote{This is often called the ``smooth singular simplicial set of $Y$''.
+Let $Y$ be a smooth manifold or more generally a diffeological space and let $Sing^{sm}(Y)$ denote the simplicial set of smooth singular simplices in $Y$ \footnote{This is often called the ``smooth singular simplicial set of $Y$''.
 However, for us ``smooth'' is reserved for another purpose, so to avoid confusion we do not use such terminology.}.
-That is $Sing ^{sm} (Y) (k) $ is the set of smooth maps $\Sigma: \D ^{k} \to Y $.
-And where the simplicial structure on $Sing ^{sm} (Y) $ is the natural one (analogous to the simplicial structure on $X _{\bullet }$ in Proposition \ref{prop:smoothsimplices}). $Sing ^{sm} (Y) $ will often be abbreviated by $Y _{\bullet}$.
-Analogously, $Sing ^{c} (Y) $ will be the simplicial set of continuous simplices in $X$. \begin{example} Let $Y$ be a smooth $d$-fold.
-And set $X= Y_{\bullet} = Sing ^{sm}(Y)$.
-Then $X$ is naturally a smooth simplicial set, analogously to Example \ref{example:tautology}.
-This should be a Kan complex but a reference is not known to me.
-However, if we ask that $\Sigma: \D ^{k} \to Y $ are in addition collared (as in Definition \ref{def:collared}) then the Kan condition is simple to verify.
-More generally, we may clearly take $Y$ to be a manifold with boundary or with corners, an orbifold or any diffeological/Chen space. \end{example} \begin{example} One special example is worth attention.
+That is $Sing ^{sm} (Y) (k) $ is the set of smooth maps $\Sigma: \D ^{k} \to Y $, with its natural simplicial structure. $Sing ^{sm} (Y) $ will often be abbreviated by $Y _{\bullet}$. \begin{example} Let $Y$ be a smooth manifold, or a diffeological space.
+Set $X= Y_{\bullet}$, then $X$ is naturally a smooth simplicial set.
+When $Y$ is a finite dimensional manifold, $X$ is a smooth Kan complex, this is essentially ~\cite[Corollary 4.36]{cite_ChristensenWusmoothclassifying}.
+Only ``essentially'', as the latter uses ``non-compact simplices''.
+We will however not need this and so will not elaborate. \end{example} \begin{example} Here is one special example.
 Let $M$ be a smooth manifold.
 Then there is a natural smooth simplicial set $LM ^{\Delta}$ whose $d$-simplices $\Sigma$ are smooth maps $f _{\Sigma}: \D ^{d} \times S ^{1} \to M$.
 The maps $\Sigma _{*} $ are defined by for $\sigma \in \Delta^{d} _{\bullet} (k)$ and the product map.
 This $LM ^{\Delta^{} } $ is one simplicial model of the free loop space.
-Naturally the free loop space $LM$ also has the structure of a Frechet manifold, in particular we have the smooth simplicial set $LM _{\bullet} $, whose $n$-simplices are Frechet smooth maps $\Sigma: \Delta ^{n} \to LM $.
-There is a natural simplicial map $LM ^{\D} \to LM _{\bullet} $, which is clearly smooth.
-(It is indeed a diffeomorphism.) \end{example}
+Naturally, the free loop space $LM$ also has the structure of a Fr\'echet manifold, in particular we have the smooth simplicial set $LM _{\bullet} $, whose $n$-simplices are Gateaux $C ^{\infty}$ maps $\Sigma: \Delta ^{n} \to LM $, see Hamilton ~\cite{cite_RichardHamiltonNashMoser}.
+There is a natural simplicial map $LM ^{\D} \to LM _{\bullet} $, which is readily seen to be smooth.
+(It is indeed a diffeomorphism.)

 The above smooth simplicial set structure $LM ^{\Delta^{} }$, in the language of diffeologies, is closely related to the functional diffeology on $C ^{\infty }(Y , Z)$, for which there are diffeological diffeomorphisms: